New York City: Culture

 New York City is frequently the setting for novels, movies, and television programs and has been described as the cultural capital of the world.

 The city is the birthplace of many cultural movements, including the Harlem Renaissance in literature and visual art; abstract expressionism (known as the New York School) in painting; and hip-hop, punk, hardcore, salsa, freestyle, Tin Pan Alley, certain forms of jazz, and (along with Philadelphia) disco in music.
 New York City has been considered the dance capital of the world.

+Pace

+New York is typically characterized by its fast pace of life, which has spawned the term New York minute.

 One of the most common traits attributed to New York City is its fast pace, which spawned the term New York minute.
 New York City's residents are prominently known for their resilience historically, and more recently related to their management of the impacts of the September 11 terrorist attacks and the COVID-19 pandemic.
 New York was voted the world's most resilient city in 2021 and 2022, per Time Out's global poll of urban residents.